mission-liao/dingo/README.md

 func DoNothing () { ... } // OK
 ```

+Idealy, you don't have to rewrite your function to fit any specific signature, it's piece of cake to make a function distributed by adapting __Dingo__.

+Here is to explain why some types can't be supported by __Dingo__.
 The most compatible exchange format is []byte, to marshall in/out your parameters to []byte, we rely these builtin encoders:
  - encoding/json
  - encoding/gob